Faruqi & Faruqi Reminds Stellantis Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of October 15, 2024 - STLA

 [You may also click here for additional information]

 NEW YORK, Sept.
-13, 2024 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Stellantis N.V. (“Stellantis” or the“Company”) (NYSE: STLA) and reminds investors of the October 15, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+17, 2024 /PRNewswire/ -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Stellantis N.V. ("Stellantis" or the "Company") (NYSE: STLA ) and reminds investors of the October 15, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .